 Seven U.S. Supreme Court cases involving Connecticut residents set precedents in reproductive rights, religious freedom, civil rights, affirmative action, the right of assembly, and more.

-In Connecticut all roads lead to the suburbs, but it is taking longer to get there.
-How transportation policy and culture impact how we get around, the state economy, and its culture.
+In Connecticut all roads lead to the suburbs, but it's taking longer to get there or anywhere else.
+How transportation policy impacts how we get around, the state economy, and its culture.

 Four Rogers and five Sullivan brothers served together on the USS Juneau in WWII.
 All but one died with 700 shipmates in a U.S. naval disaster.
 The Navy hid the facts behind the loss for 52 years.

 The history and rebirth of the Mashantucket Pequot tribe.
 Former Chairman Skip Hayward brought the tribe back together, acquired federal recognition, and opened a very lucrative casino.